jayce4610/auto-annotated-portfolio/content/pages/index.md

     colors: colors-b
     backgroundSize: full
     title: >-
-      I am a Graphic Designer transitioning into UI/UX to create intuitive and engaging digital experiences.
+      I'm Siew Hui, a Graphic Designer transitioning into UI/UX to create intuitive and engaging digital experiences.
     subtitle: >-
       With over 6 years of graphic design experience, specializing in social media ads and short videos.
 Driven by a passion for user-friendly design,